 The World Food Programme recently warned that 2021 could be a catastrophic year of humanitarian crises, with famine “literally on the horizon”.
 In this blog we explore the circumstances that can lead to famine, which countries are at risk and what we can do to prevent it.

-Famine is generally defined as an ‘extreme scarcity of food’, but for famine to be declared certain conditions must be met.
+The definition of famine is an ‘extreme scarcity of food’, but for famine to be declared certain conditions must be met.
 These are:

 - One in five households in an area are facing an extreme lack of food